-Complete the Following Courses 12 Credit Hours BUS 604 Data Analysis & Business Intelligence 3 Credit Hours BUS 605 Business Research Methodology 3 Credit Hours BUS 606 Descriptive Statistical Inference for Business 3 Credit Hours BUS 557 Applied Methods-Business Statistics and Data Analytics (Capstone) 3 Credit Hours
+BUS 604 Data Analysis & Business Intelligence 3 credit hours BUS 605 Business Research Methodology 3 credit hours BUS 606 Descriptive Statistical Inference for Business 3 credit hours

 Concentration in Digital Communications and Multimedia (DCM)

 This exciting concentration enables students to incorporate digital communications and multimedia into the field of business by developing the skills necessary to effectively create, design, develop, and manage a multitude of digital media.
 Critical thinking, project management, and systems development life cycle business methodology is applied to the selection and design of digital, media, and multimedia projects in a creative and innovative way that adds value to the business firm by increasing and sustaining competitive advantage.